Thyroid Cancer Stories

 You have to be your own advocate, you have to ask questions, you have to be prepared because this journey is difficult and doctors have that effect on people where you have all these questions and you forget what you need to add.

 Be prepared, write down your questions, be your own advocate because nobody else is going to do it for you.
 Fortunately, that is something that I’ve learned from being in medicine.

 Navigating that was difficult, getting myself in to see the best of the best in the United States so that I could get some of these questions answered.

 Because here I am now six months close to my thyroidectomy, I’ve been told, not by one major cancer institution, but now by a second major cancer institution because I had the pathology reexamined, they confirmed that I did have papillary thyroid cancer in lymph nodes, but I did not have thyroid cancer in the thyroid gland itself.

-So that brings me to this stage.
-We're on that right now, which is trying to get some answers, trying to find people who help and answer the questions that I have.
+So that brings me to this stage which is trying to get some answers, trying to find people who help and answer the questions that I have.

 Were you able to work through treatment?